aarneranta/chalmers-advanced-python/labs/lab3/lab3.md

 ```
 # python manage.py migrate
 ```
 It creates a database (in the file `db.sqlite3`), which is a standard part of any Django project, even if we don't need it very much at this lab.
-Its initial version is empty.

 Now you can see a first version of your web site:
 ```